zng-ui/zng/TODO/_current.md

 * `is_hovered` does not update back to `true` when the hovered widget is enabled.

+# Vars/Config

+* Config examples does not update visual.
+    - It does save, after reload the value is updated.

 # Image Paste

 * Image paste some pixel columns swapped (wrap around start).